Devin Williams (basketball): Bahçeşehir Koleji (2021)

 On July 7, 2021, Williams signed with Bahçeşehir Koleji of the Basketbol Süper Ligi, (BSL).
 He played three games and averaged 2.3 points per game.

 On January 22, 2022, Williams signed with Unicaja Málaga of the Spanish Liga ACB.
 On January 27, 2022, Unicaja Malaga has announced that Devin Williams has failed his medicals and therefore the agreement between the parts has been voided.

 On February 21, 2022, Williams signed with Vaqueros de Bayamón.

 Taiwan Beer Leopards / Taoyuan Taiwan Beer Leopards (2023–2025)

 On October 7, 2023, Williams has signed with TaiwanBeer Leopards of the T1 League.
 He was the league's rebounds leader for the 2023–24 season.

 On August 9, 2024, Williams re-signed with the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
 He was the league's rebounds leader for the 2024–25 season.

-Changwon LG Sakers (2025–present)

 On May 29, 2025, Williams signed with the Changwon LG Sakers of the Basketball Champions League Asia (BCL Asia).
+He was later replaced by Kevin Allen due to a calf injury.